standard-aaron/clues/README.md

 Usage: `python inference.py --times example/example --tCutoff 2000`

+### Dominance

+Currently, you can hard set the dominance coefficient of the allele using the `--dom` option.
+The default is 0.5 (additive).

 ### Importance sampling options

 Usage: `python inference.py --times example/example --burnin <LEN_BURNIN>` and `--thin <LEN_THIN>`